DutchEnglish

 2

-During a treatment according to the Mulligan concept, the corrective action of the fysiotherapist and actively moving the affected joint combined.
+During a treatment according to the Mulligan concept, the corrective action of the physiotherapist and the active movement of the affected joint are combined.
 The duration of the treatment is approximately 30 minutes.

 3